Judicial Procedures Reform Bill of 1937: Floor debate

 Entrusted with ensuring the bill's passage, Robinson began his attempt to get the votes necessary to pass the bill.
 In the meantime, he worked to finish another compromise which would abate Democratic opposition to the bill.
 Ultimately devised was the Hatch-Logan amendment, which resembled Roosevelt's plan, but with changes in some details: the age limit for appointing a new coadjutor was increased to 75, and appointments of such a nature were limited to one per calendar year.

 The Senate opened debate on the substitute proposal on July 2.
 Robinson led the charge, holding the floor for two days.
 Procedural measures were used to limit debate and prevent any potential filibuster.
 By July 12, Robinson had begun to show signs of strain, leaving the Senate chamber complaining of chest pains.

 On July 14, 1937, a housemaid found Joseph Robinson dead of a heart attack in his apartment, the Congressional Record at his side.
 With Robinson gone so too were all hopes of the bill's passage.
-Roosevelt further alienated his party's Senators when he decided not to attend Robinson's funeral in Little Rock, Arkansas.
+Roosevelt further alienated his party's Senators when he decided not to attend Robinson's funeral in Little Rock, Arkansas; despite this, Roosevelt did previously attend Robinson's state funeral which was held in Washington D.C.

-On returning to Washington, D.C., Vice President John Nance Garner informed Roosevelt, "You are beat.
+On returning to Washington, D.C. from Arkansas, Vice President John Nance Garner informed Roosevelt, "You are beat.
 You haven't got the votes."
 On July 22, the Senate voted 70–20 to send the judicial-reform measure back to committee, where the controversial language was stripped by explicit instruction from the Senate floor.

 By July 29, 1937, the Senate Judiciary Committee—at the behest of new Senate Majority Leader Alben Barkley—had produced a revised Judicial Procedures Reform Act.
 This new legislation met with the previous bill's goal of revising the lower courts, but without providing for new federal judges or justices.

 Congress passed the revised legislation, and Roosevelt signed it into law, on August 26.
 This new law required that: